ExponentiallyDigital/bulk-jira-cloud-sprint-creation/README.md

 # bulk Jira Cloud sprint creation
- Create multipl sprints in one or many different projects!
+ Create multiple sprints in one or many different projects!